attack68/rateslib/docs/source/i_guide.rst

    irs.npv(usd_curve, fx=fxr, base="usd")
    irs.npv(usd_curve, fx=fxr, base="eur")

-One observes that the value returned here is not a float but as a :class:`~rateslib.dual.Dual` which is part of *rateslib's* AD framework.
+One observes that the value returned here is not a float but a :class:`~rateslib.dual.Dual` which is part of *rateslib's* AD framework.
 One can read more about this particular treatment of FX :ref:`here<fx-dual-doc>` and more generally about the dual AD framework :ref:`here<dual-doc>`.